-ATLAS Solar System Catalog V1
+ATLAS Solar System Catalog V2

 L. Denneau, J. L. Tonry, A. Heinze, R. Siverd, H. Weiland, A. Lawrence

 Since 2017 the Hawaii-based ATLAS near-Earth asteroid (NEA) detection system[1] has monitored the entire dark sky from the north celestial pole to declination -50 every two nights to a dark-time sensitivity of V=19.7.
 In 2022, two additional ATLAS telescopes were installed in the southern hemisphere, allowing the system to monitor the entire dark sky from north to south celestial poles nearly every night.
-The uniform ATLAS all-sky survey has serendipitously detected over 500,000 different solar system objects, of which there are 150,000 asteroids and 179 comets with over 250 ATLAS observations spanning a wide range of observing geometry.
+The uniform ATLAS all-sky survey has serendipitously detected around 700,000 different solar system objects, of which there are 190,000 asteroids and 297 comets with over 250 ATLAS observations spanning a wide range of observing geometry.
 The multi-band high-quality ATLAS photometry and accurate observation timing allow for shape modeling via folded lightcurves and subsequent taxomonic discrimination for a great number of these asteroids.
 All ATLAS calibrated exposures are maintained on disk, enabling on-demand forced photometry or stacking of historical observations to search for signatures of cometary or disruption activity.
-We present the initial release of the ATLAS solar system photometry catalog: a collection of serendipitous observations of solar system objects from ATLAS NEA survey operations, positionally matched to ephemerides, and measured against the ATLAS Refcat[2] photometric reference standard.
+We present the next release of the ATLAS solar system photometry catalog: a collection of serendipitous observations of solar system objects from ATLAS NEA survey operations, positionally matched to ephemerides, and measured against the ATLAS Refcat[2] photometric reference standard.

-This document describes the first public release of the ATLAS Solar System Catalog (SSCAT), version 1.
+This document describes the public release of the ATLAS Solar System Catalog (SSCAT), version 2.
 The catalog is built by cross-matching sources from the reduced images found by the dophot[3] program against per-exposure ephemerides of the entire MPC asteroid catalog computed by OpenOrb[4].
 The nearest detection within a 10-arcsecond radius from a predicted position is then labeled with the asteroid name.
 All matches from all exposures are compiled into a single table, described below.

 The SSCAT catalog can be obtained here.